spack/spack/lib/spack/docs/workflows.rst

 some nice features:

 #.
 Modules for multiple inconsistent applications may be loaded
    simultaneously.
-In the above example (Multiple Applications), package A and package B can coexist together in the user's $PATH, even though they use different MPIs.
+In the above example (multiple applications), packages A and B can coexist in the user's $PATH, even though they use different MPIs.

 #.
 RPATH eliminates a whole class of strange errors that can happen